 - A space free from distractions which may cause the Learner/Apprentice to divert their attention away from the computer screen or move outside the webcam’s viewing range.

 - A space free from personal/sensitive material which may inadvertently be captured by the webcam.
 If such material cannot be removed from the room entirely, Learners/Apprentices should ensure that it is moved to a location which is outside the webcam’s viewing range.

-- A space which is free from visual or physical access to supporting materials if not permitted by the requisite standard’s Assessment Plan.
+- A space which is free from visual or physical access to supporting materials if not permitted by the assessment specifications.

 The space, as described above, must meet these requirements throughout the entire duration of the exam.